manu2428/manu2428/README.md

 # What do I know about ICT ?

->> Well..I'm new to this stream, means I'm still learning
+>> Well..I'm new to this stream, means I'm still learning,
->> I learn new stuff and I create projects about it, If I could 🤔
+>> I learn new stuff and I create projects about it, If I could afford time 🤔
 >> Sometimes I make mistakes too, soooo don't blame me if I can't provide what you've expected

 # What do I learn ?